-The GASB has issued Statement No. 100, "Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62".
+The GASB has issued Statement No. 100, "Accounting Changes and Error Corrections an amendment of GASB Statement No. 62".
 The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2023.
-The Clerk plans to adopt this Statement as applicable by the effective date.
+The Statement did not have a material effect on the Clerk's financial statements upon implementation.